twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   --detailed-logs                      Toggles detailed request logging by showing request body and query params

+  --env=env                            Path to .env file for environment variables that should be installed

-  --experimental-fork-process          Enable forking function processes to emulate production environment
+  --[no-]fork-process                  Disable forking function processes to emulate production environment

   --functions-folder=functions-folder  Specific folder name to be used for static functions